kuyazee/kuyazee/README.md

 ### Hi there 👋

+📆 &nbsp; Over 30+ applications built and/or maintained over my 8+ years of experience across several industries

 🔭 &nbsp; Building Apps and Development Teams as Head of Mobile Development at [@stratpoint](https://stratpoint.com/) (Jan 2020-Present)

 🏥 &nbsp; Working on an app that for public health in the PH at [@innovationsch](https://innovationsch.org/) (Nov 2020-Present)

-🏪 &nbsp; Working on an e-commerce Shopify app for [Shop Suki](https://shopsuki.ph/) (May 2022-Present)
+🏪 &nbsp; Working on an e-commerce Shopify app for [Shop Suki](https://shopsuki.ph/) and [KCC Malls](https://kccmalls.com/) (May 2022-Present)

-🌱 &nbsp; Currently learning Product Management and Amazon Web Services
+🌱 &nbsp; Currently learning Product Management, Google Cloud, and React Native

 🇵🇭 &nbsp; Volunteering in tech communities in the Philippines at [@flutterph](https://flutter.ph/) and [@swiftph](https://swift.ph/), join us!